NicMcPhee/web-sockets-example/README.md

 This is your starter code for Iteration 1.

 There are a number of pieces in this production template to help you get started.
 As you work on your project, you should replace some of these pieces with elements of your project and remove whatever you don't need (e.g., markdown files, JSON data files, or any remnants of the labs).
+We include, for example, the users and todo parts of the previous labs.
+These are almost certainly not relevant to your project and should be removed once you've gotten going.

 ## Setup